Mueller grabs another double in easy Germany win

-HAMBURG, Germany Thomas Mueller scored twice for the second World Cup qualifier in a row to lead dominant Germany to a comprehensive 3-0 win over Czech Republic on Saturday.
+HAMBURG, Germany (Reuters) - Thomas Mueller scored twice for the second World Cup qualifier in a row to lead dominant Germany to a comprehensive 3-0 win over Czech Republic on Saturday.

-Toni Kroos was also on target to leave the world champions with six points from two games in Group C, alongside Azerbaijan, and firmly on course for the finals in Russia in 2018.
+Toni Kroos was also on target to leave the world champions on six points from two games in Group C, alongside Azerbaijan after they beat Norway 1-0 in Baku with an early goal by Maksim Medvedev, and firmly on course for the finals in Russia in 2018.

 The Czechs, who have one point, won 3-0 on their last visit to Germany in 2007 in the early days of coach Joachim Loew's long reign but never threatened a repeat.

+"I'm very satisfied, we had control of the game for the whole time," said Loew.

+"We built up our moves very well from the back.
+We put together some great combinations and didn't give our opponents any chance."

-The hosts needed only 13 minutes to break the deadlock when Mario Goetze burst down the left, his pass into the area was touched on by Mesut Ozil and Mueller scored with a shot which took a deflection off a defender.
+Germany broke the deadlock after 13 minutes when Mario Goetze burst down the left, his pass into the area was touched on by Mesut Ozil and Mueller scored with a shot which took a slight deflection off a defender.

 Germany, who beat Norway by the same score in their opening qualifier last month, continued to carve open the Czech defense with neat interchanges between Mueller, Ozil, Julian Draxler and Goetze who was playing as a false number nine.